CMVM Research Office

 Each team member has their own areas of focus to support College of Medicine and Veterinary Medicine (CMVM) research, as described below.
 Please contact us to find out more or if you think we can help you with something.

-Jennifer Cusiter - Head of CMVM Research Office
+Jennifer Cusiter Head of CMVM Research & Innovation Operations

-Jen is the Head of the CMVM Research Office and works with a variety of CMVM stakeholders to develop and implement approaches that enable CMVM researchers to undertake world-leading research at the highest levels of integrity and ethics.
+Jen is the Head of CMVM Research & Innovation Operations and works with a variety of CMVM stakeholders to develop and implement approaches that enable CMVM researchers to undertake world-leading research at the highest levels of integrity and ethics.

-She helps to coordinate CMVM research portfolio development; is a member of the University Research Strategy Group; and also coordinates the CMVM Research Committee.
+She helps to coordinate CMVM research portfolio development; is a member of the University Research Strategy Group and Research Support Operational Executive; and also coordinates the CMVM Research Committee.
 Jen works closely with the CMVM research managers, providing expertise on the funding landscape and relevant opportunities.
-Jen was involved in the REF2021 submission.
+Jen is strategic administrative lead for CMVM involvement in REF2029 activities.

 She is a member of the Association of Research Managers and Administrators (ARMA).